 Save the Food/Ocean/Planet.

-The Dude of Food thinks this might be a better concept than capitalism.
-If all humans practiced wiser, we could see positive change.
+The Dude of Food thinks the Save the Food idea might be a better concept than capitalism.
+If all humans practiced wiser living, we could see positive changes in society.
 Create less waste.
 Re-use items.
 Plant edible foliage.
 Share.
 Protect the Ocean.
 Pollute less.
+Recycle.
 Educate.
 Find out more at Save The Food.

 https://savethefood.com/community

-Think of the things that could be.
-Less food wasted.
-More people fed.
-More composting for better growth.
-Less waste dumped into the ocean.
-Not polluting our food & water sources.
-Do you pee in your pool or on your garden?
+Think of all the things that could be.
+Less food wasted and more people fed.
+More composting for better future growing conditions.
+Less waste dumped into the ocean so we’re not polluting our food & water sources.
+Do you pee on your garden?

 Think better built, longer lasting, reusable products.
-Litter free cities like Amsterdam.
-Public gardens growing herbs for local restaurants like in Santa Monica.
+Life quality in litter free cities like Amsterdam is nice.
+Public gardens that grow herbs for local restaurants like in Santa Monica.
 Munich has great public gardens that house streams, trees, ducks, deer and serve beer.
 I mog di Minga!

 The Dude of Food makes Obatzda just like a Munich beer garden, kind of.